and-oli/corgi-collage-Angular/README.md

 ## Try it

 A deployed version of the application is available at https://corgi-collage-angular.vercel.app/.
-You need to install run a Chrome version that contains the changes to DevTools that proposed User Timing API format.
+You need to run a Chrome version that contains the changes to DevTools that proposed User Timing API format.

 ## Example